borzunov/plusplus/docs/stdlib_examples.md

 # Situations where increments may be useful

 This list shows situations where increments (if used with care) may allow to avoid repetitions or make code more readable.
-Each situation is demonstrated by an example of the code from the Python standard library to ensure that this situation is realistic (this approach is inspired by the ["Importance of real code"](https://www.python.org/dev/peps/pep-0572/#the-importance-of-real-code) section of PEP 572 "Assignment Expressions").
+Each situation is demonstrated by an example of the code from the Python's standard library to ensure that this situation is realistic (this approach is inspired by the ["Importance of real code"](https://www.python.org/dev/peps/pep-0572/#the-importance-of-real-code) section of PEP 572 "Assignment Expressions").
 Only one example is shown for clarity, however the standard